Academic Requirements

 Please ask the Compliance Office if you have any questions regarding extra benefits.

 NCAA sets the daily and weekly hour limitations of CARA.
-A student-athlete’s participation in countable athletically related activities (required practice, game films, weight training, team meetings, and competition) shall be limited to:
+A student-athlete’s participation in countable athletically related activities (required practice, film review, weight training, team meetings, and competition) shall be limited to:

-All CARA are prohibited one week prior to the beginning of the final examination period through the conclusion of the student-athlete’s final exams.
+For teams that are not in their championship segment, all CARA is prohibited one week prior to the beginning of the final examination period through the conclusion of the student-athlete’s final exams.

-At conclusion of championship season, a mandatory 7-day off period is required.
-During this time, a coach may conduct one team meeting and one individual meeting, but no other CARA activities are allowed.
+At the conclusion of the championship segment, a mandatory 7-day off period is required.
+During this time, a coach may conduct one team meeting and one individual meeting with each student-athlete, but no other CARA activities are allowed.

-The chart on the following page provides a partial list of common activities and indicates which count against your daily and weekly time limits as well as those that do not count against the limits.
+The chart below provides a partial list of common activities and indicates which count against your daily and weekly time limits as well as those that do not count against the limits.

 ---|---|